dd-hebert/agilent-uvvis-to-csv/README.md

 You must have the [pandas](https://pandas.pydata.org/) python package installed to use this script.

 ## Disclaimer
-This script has only been tested on UV-Vis binary files from a few different versions of the Agilent UV-Vis Chemstation software.
-Therefore, UV-Vis binary files from other versions of UV-Vis Chemstation, different spectrometer setups, or custom methods may not work.
+This script has only been tested on files from a small number of different versions of the Agilent UV-Vis Chemstation software.
+Therefore, binary files from other versions of UV-Vis Chemstation, different spectrometer setups, or custom methods may not work.

 **Known Supported Chemstation Versions:**
 - B.05.02 [16]
 - A.08.03 [71]

-If you encounter an issue, please submit an issue so I can improve this script!
+If you encounter an bug or problem, please submit an issue so I can improve this script!